osmbe/website/_drafts/2021-10-01-en-motm-robauxdonat.md

 ## How do you use OpenStreetMap?

 I mainly use OpenStreetMap to contribute and quite a bit for utility purposes.
-I use uMap regularly for crisis mapping with the VISOV association [^¹].
+I use uMap regularly for crisis mapping with the VISOV association ([International Volunteers in Virtual Operational Support](https://twitter.com/VISOV1/status/1427741296110841856)).

 ## What kind of contributor are you and in which area do you map?